Ensuring better provision of supplies in times of disaster

 This Budget measure has three components, each designed to support the rapid deployment of critical disaster response and relief assets and resources when the states and territories request non-financial assistance from the Australian Government:

-- A National Emergency Management Stockpile (NEMS) Standing Offer Panel with service categories for goods and specialist services, which the states and territories can also access.
+- A National Emergency Management Stockpile (NEMS) Standing Offer Panel with service categories for goods, logistics and specialist services, which authorised state and territory government agencies can also access.

 - A national stockpile of Australian Government-owned re-deployable assets and single-use seasonal consumables, managed under NEMA contracts with industry.
 This includes self-sustaining emergency shelter camps, water desalination and purification systems and high output power generation.